bhavinjawade/Advanced-Data-Structures-with-Python/README.md

 * Segement Tree (For sum) (Java + Python)   [Code](segment_Tree.py)
 * Union Find Data Structures (Disjoint Set Data Structure) [Code](UnionFindDS.py)
 * Binary Search Tree [Code](BST.py)

-> Click on "Code" to see code of that data structure or algorithm, and click on "Learn" to read markdown.

 ## Learning Python ( the pythonic way)